-- Fourteen (38%) of 37 scholars passed their WASSCE within one month of completing classes. - Of 14 scholars who passed, four were accepted into and are pursuing Bachelor of Science nursing programs with specialties in critical (2) and perioperative (2) care. - Following graduation, those 4 graduates will be the first critical and perioperative care nurses at KGH. - education from certificate-level State Enrolled Community Health Nurses (SECHN) to three-year diploma-level State Registered Nurses (SRN). - Of 23 (62%) who did not pass on first try, they had the opportunity to retake the exam in June 2023. - 2022 re-sat for the exam; six (75%) passed.
-Potential barriers to a passing score include teacher absences, competing work schedules, and family commitments.
+- Fourteen (38%) of 37 scholars passed their WASSCE within one month of completing classes. - Of 14 scholars who passed, four were accepted into and are pursuing Bachelor of Science nursing programs with specialties in critical (2) and perioperative (2) care. - Following graduation, those 4 graduates will be the first critical and perioperative care nurses at KGH. - Five scholars are being supported to upgrade their education from certificate-level State Enrolled Community Health Nurses (SECHN) to three-year diploma-level State Registered Nurses (SRN). - Of 23 (62%) who did not pass on first try, they had the opportunity to retake the exam in June 2023. - In June 2023, eight scholars who did not pass in 2022 re-sat for the exam; six (75%) passed. - Potential barriers to a passing score include teacher absences, competing work schedules, and family commitments.